Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 Chomsky's theories have evolved over time, undergoing several phases of work that have greatly influenced the field of linguistics.
 The initial phase can be found in his groundbreaking book "Syntactic Structures," where he introduced the concept of generative grammar.

 This model focused on the underlying structures of language rather than surface-level observations.
-Chomsky argued for a clear distinction between competence (knowledge of language) and performance (actual language use), emphasizing the importance of studying the innate grammatical rules that govern language.
+Chomsky argued for a clear distinction between competence (knowledge of language) and performance (actual language use), emphasising the importance of studying the innate grammatical rules that govern language.

 In the subsequent phase, Chomsky developed the Aspects Model, also known as the Standard Theory, presented in "Aspects of the Theory of Syntax."
 This model expanded on the idea of generative grammar, introducing the notions of deep and surface structure.